-An easy 2-ingredient cloud dough recipe made with lotion and cornstarch.
+An easy 2-ingredient cloud dough with Lotion and cornstarch.
 A versatile homemade kid playdough recipe perfect for sensory play activities and 100% natural.

 2-ingredient Cloud Dough is a dough made with cornstarch and body lotion or baby oil.
 It’s a dough that parents and teachers love to use for kid sensory play activities because it can have many different textures.